various dog breeds

 7. Poodle (All Sizes): Intelligent, Elegant, and Everywhere!

-Renowned for their sharp intelligence and often hypoallergenic coats, Poodles (especially the charming Toy and Miniature varieties) are incredibly popular both as distinguished purebreds and as a key ingredient in those sought-after ‘Oodle’ mixes that Sydney loves.
+Known for their intelligence and often hypoallergenic coats, Poodles, especially the Toy and Miniature sizes, are popular both as purebreds and as the base for the ‘Oodle’ crosses Sydney is fond of.

 Park Personality: